-- Stop no closer than 15 feet and no farther than 50 feet from the nearest rail, where you have the best view of the tracks. - Place the transmission in Park, or if there is no Park shift point, in Neutral and press down on the service brake or set the parking brakes. - Turn off all radios and noisy equipment, and silence the passengers. - Open the service door and driver's window.
+- Stop no closer than 15 feet and no farther than 50 feet from the nearest rail, where you have the best view of the tracks. - Turn off all radios and noisy equipment, and silence the passengers. - Open the service door and driver's window.
 Look and listen for an approaching train.